NikolaySlavev/LeedsIndividualProject/README.md

   Note: The installation is quite tricky because there are many prerequisite packages.
 If it fails for some reason, saying that it cannot     find something, there is a high chance that it is a package that can be installed from Cygwin.
   After the installation is complete, compile the Parser code as follows: g++ -I/usr/local/include parseinput.cpp parseinput.h –o my_program –L/usr/local/lib – lreadosm –lexpat –lz

+  # Parser (Run)
+  Export a map region from OpenStreetMap
+  From Cygwin run ./my_program.exe <exportedMapName.osm>

+  # Main (Installation and Compilation)
+  The main code is in the folder Streets and can be run using QT.
+The file Streets.pro contains the needed arguments, libraries and header files.
+  Note: the .pro file is compatible with Windows and includes –lGLU32 and OpenGL32

+  # Main (Run)
+  Run like a usual Qt code
+  If you want to see the model in a 3D editor program, press the OBJ button from the interface and load the resulting OBJ file in the chosen editor.